hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Clear all data that is inside a Collection
+### Clear all data that is inside a Collection in Android
-{: #android-clear-all-data-that-is-inside-a-collection }

 ```java
 // Fill in the blank to get the Android application context.
 Context ctx = getContext();